ChocoKnight/CSC-436/README.md

 Countdown Timer [here](CountdownTimer/)

 Transaction Tracker [here](TransactionTracker/)
-- The ReadMe and Figma Designs of Transaction Tracker [here](TransactionTrackerDetails/)
+- The ReadMe and Figma Designs are in the same location